cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/conference-best-practices.md

 Captions at the bottom of the screen are not visible unless attendees are sitting at the front.
 Consider adding them at the top.
 If that isn't feasible,  you might want to place the screen higher to ensure people in the back can also read them.

+Not everyone feels comfortable sitting at the front, but captions are only visible from the front.
+This goes back to the "please add captions at the top" recommendation.

 <img width="906" alt="Captions on top vs bottom of screen" src="https://github.com/cncf/tag-contributor-strategy/assets/74001907/b8a08ec0-162b-4465-84d5-a082ed078154">

 *Captions at the top of the screen vs. captions at the bottom are truly accessible.*